marangonijunior/joke-js-sqlite/README.md

 # How to load the page

-To run the test you need to execute ' npm install live-server ' to instal globally.
+To run the test you need to execute ' npm install -g live-server ' to instal globally.
 Then you can run the command ' live-server ' on the root path.
 Your browser will open with the page opened.